 STRATA TOWER, Elephant & Castle

-On top of the demolished Castle House and the old popular Castello’s pizzeria, a 43 storey ‘eco’-tower with 408 homes (30% ‘affordable’) now underway.
+On top of the demolished Castle House and the old popular Castello’s pizzeria, a 43 storey ‘eco’-tower with 408 homes (30% ‘affordable’ – by Family Mosaic Housing Association for shared-ownership sale) now underway.
 A 30% share of a one bedroom flat is quoted at £70,000 -Oct 2008.
 December 2009 – £285,000 for a one bedroom apartment!
 Or a bit higher up the tower is a one bedroom for £850,000!!!
 We might cobble our pennies together for the £2,500,000 3 bedroom flat for sale where ‘this luxury development benefits from the peaceful market square‘ although we are wondering which peaceful market square is that then?

 It’s a bit of a test case this Strata for the whole E+C regeneration as the flats were sold ‘off-plan’ i.e they weren’t built yet.
 With the credit crunch around for a foreseable few more years, we wonder if the buyer who has put down a large deposit will be able to complete with the rest of the price when it’s time to cough up.
 Deposits are not sums of money that you can just chuck away if you now can’t afford the flat.
 They are legally binding sums that mean you intend to buy.
 If you paid out £30,000 deposit for a flat that was valued at £250,000 back in the day but now you can’t get anyone to lend you masses of money as a mortgage to cover the rest, you’re a bit screwed.
 Here’s an interesting case of people buying flats as investments vs a greedy developer.